metablaster/ASM-Formatter/README.md

 Default tab width, if not specified is 4\
 By default tabs are used if `--spaces` is not specified

-For help and program command line syntax run `asmformat.exe --help`
+For more help and program command line syntax run `asmformat.exe --help`

 You have to be careful to specify correct encoding which depends on encoding of your asm sources,\
 specifying incorrect encoding may turn your sources into a pile garbage symbols.\